Exercise Physiology

 Angus Gibson

-Mr Angus Gibson is an Accredited Exercise Physiologist and Clinical Supervisor at the QUT Health Clinics’ Exercise Physiology Clinic.
+Mr Angus Gibson AES AEP ESSAM is an Accredited Exercise Physiologist and Clinical Supervisor at the QUT Exercise Physiology Clinic.
 Angus completed his studies at QUT in 2018 with a Bachelors in both Behavioural Science and Clinical Exercise Physiology, followed by a Graduate Certificate in Rehabilitation at James Cook University in 2020.
-He has 5+ years experience in the exercise and sport science industry moving from endurance sport performance coaching and strength and conditioning to clinical practice at the QUT Health Clinics in 2019.
+He has 7+ years experience in the industry, starting in endurance sport performance coaching and strength and conditioning to clinical practice at the QUT Health Clinics in 2019.

-Angus has experience managing metabolic, cardiorespiratory and musculoskeletal chronic conditions, with a special interest in providing active therapy to those living with mental illness, chronic pain, osteoarthritis, cardiovascular disease and children/adolescents with chronic conditions.
+Angus has knowledge in the management of a diverse range of chronic conditions with a special interest in providing active therapy to those living with a mental illness, persistent pain, osteoarthritis, cardiovascular disease and children/adolescents.
 He is an advocate for exercise as medicine and believes that moving is the key to a healthy mind and body.
-He uses evidence-based practice to empower people to move more and move well, while instilling these principles into the exercise physiologist students of QUT.
+He uses evidence-based practice to empower people to move more and move well, while instilling these principles into the exercise physiology students of QUT.

 Justin Holland